Onel Hernández: Norwich City

-Hernández moved to EFL Championship club Norwich City on 25 January 2018, signing a 31/2-year contract under German manager Daniel Farke.
+Hernández moved to EFL Championship club Norwich City on 25 January 2018, signing a 31/2-year contract under German manager Daniel Farke, with City reported to have paid Eintracht Braunschweig £1.8 million.
 He made his debut on 3 February in a 1–0 home win over Middlesbrough, as an 86th-minute substitute for Josh Murphy.
-On 4 August 2018, in the first game of the new season, he scored his first goals in a 2–2 draw at Birmingham City, and added seven more as the Canaries were promoted as champions.
+He finished the 2017–18 season on 12 appearances as the Canaries posted a 14th-place finish.